A wink and a prayer: How a fleeting hockey connection from decades past still reverberates

 Pettigrew left the arena following White’s wink in 1972 with his head in the perfect place.
 It was as if, having shared something with a pro player, a better life seemed attainable.

-Within two years, he’d persuaded his mother to let him live with his grandmother 20 miles away in La Fuente, Calif., and far removed from his previous streets.
+Within two years, he’d persuaded his mother to let him live with his grandmother 20 miles away in La Puente, Calif., and far removed from his previous streets.
 He’d play high-school football there, which begot a scholarship to Oregon State followed by graduate school at the University of Washington.

 Pettigrew became a staffer for council member Norm Rice, who, upon becoming Seattle’s mayor, appointed Pettigrew chief of staff.
 In 2002, Pettigrew was elected to the state legislature.